intentrai/IntentR/CODE_RULES/CODE_COMPLETE.md

 ## Overview

 This document provides comprehensive guidance for Claude Code to design, analyze, implement, test, refactor, reverse-to-design, and retire software applications using SAWai (Scaled Agile With AI) methodology.
 SAWai is optimized for AI-assisted development, emphasizing high-quality specifications over heavy process ceremony.
-This serves as the single source of truth for all software development activities in the Balut project.
+This serves as the single source of truth for all software development activities in the UbeCode project.

 **For SAWai framework reference, see: [SAWai.md](./SAWai.md)**